 Innovating with leaders to advance corporate sustainability

-Our Catapult Collaborative (Catapult) — formerly the Business & Sustainability Council — is a forum for companies dedicated to excellence and innovation in corporate sustainability.
+Our Catapult Collaborative (Catapult) — formerly the Business & Sustainability Council — is a forum for companies dedicated to advancing innovation in corporate sustainability.
 Catapult, comprised of members who represent a range of industries and more than 3 million employees, provides members a compelling and practical blend of our thought leadership and science, practical experience from the field and shared best practices across corporations and cultures.